Durisvk/EOSS2/README.md

 **Twig**

-To use templating engine Twig you just need to name your view as: xyz.twig.php.
+To use templating engine Twig you just need to name your view as: `xyz.twig.php`.
 That's all you need to do to enable Twig as your templating engine.
 Note that xyz can be anything you want.
 If you want to clear your cache stored templates just remove everything from the `temp` directory.

+To use Blade templating engine just save your view as: `xyz.blade.php`.

 # Data Binding